 I’d say it is more about

 convinceconvenience.
 You decide when you leave and you leave from your door.
-You don’t risk being late to work because you missed the train by 1 minute (baring queues, but you get the point).This can also be achieved by high frequency transit.
+You don’t risk being late to work because you missed the train by 1 minute (baring queues, but you get the point).Really depends where you live.
+In my town I also decide when I leave, and I don’t risk being late because I missed the train by one minute.
+I’ll just take the next one.
+More risk of being late because of car traffic.

 Yeah, if the train comes every five minutes, that’s going to be way more consistent than traffic over time.